seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 **Notes**

-> This listing includes `035` out of `146` languages (`23.97%`) of the AI2001 linguistics toolchain, as of 2023, Saturday, August 5th.
-It is currently missing `111` languages.
-I will try to add more daily, but it will take me at least 3 days, as I don't have enough time to do it all in 1-2 days.
-I didn't work on it very much
+> This listing includes `050` out of `148` languages (`33.78%`) of the AI2001 linguistics toolchain, as of 2023, Sunday, August 6th.
+It is currently missing `098` languages.
+I will try to add more daily.
+It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 > **()** _empty brackets_ indicate that dialects have not yet been determined, or that this is a language and not a language grouping